-The Center for Global, Professional, and Applied Learning supports students’ professional development from the beginning of their program to after graduation.
+The Office of Student Experiential Learning Services supports students’ professional development from the beginning of their program to after graduation.
 We help students emerge as professionals by cultivating competencies and skills for internship and workplace settings.

 We pride ourselves on providing students with the knowledge, skills, and sense of purpose to make a positive impact in their chosen field.
 Our deep commitment to professionalism and its impact on social change produces qualified candidates who serve the public good through their work in health sciences, counseling, social work, education, and other fields.